Football hooliganism in the United Kingdom: 2020s

+In September 2021, Leicester City played Napoli at home in a UEFA Europa League group stage match.
+Supporters of both clubs clashed, which resulted in a street fight around a mile away from the stadium, and disorder at the end of the match.

+On January 28, 2024, the FA cup fixture between Black Country rivals West Bromwich Albion and Wolverhampton Wanderers was delayed by 38 minutes after violence in the stands between fans of the two sides.

+Many hooligans of different firms aided right wing protesters and rioters during the 2024 Southport Riots, in a misinformed response to the stabbing committed at a Taylor Swift themed dance class, in which 3 young girls died.
+They helped rioters loot, commit arson, march and commit acts of violence against asylum seekers and people of different ethnic minorities across the country.

 Northern Ireland

 Northern Irish football suffered a major set-back in 1948, when supporters of Linfield invaded the pitch after a match against Belfast Celtic, attacking and seriously injuring three Celtic players.
 A historical rivalry between Linfield and Glentoran has escalated somewhat in recent years - there were riots in 2005 and on Boxing Day in 2008.
 In the 1970s, the political Troubles in Northern Ireland spilled onto the terraces of the football stadiums.
 This is seen as a major factor in Derry City leaving the Irish Football League to join the League of Ireland.